Blockchainia/eterraverse-grant-supplement/Blockchainia_Cards_GDD.md

 | Storm Helm          | Thunderstone + Iron + Luminite + Sapphire + Lightning Blade    | A helmet that channels the power of storms, protecting the wearer. |

 ### Synthesizing Precious Stones
 Precious stones can be used to craft Legendary Weapons to Forge to cards .
-They can also be used for the summoning of powerful allies in the Blockchainia: OpenWorlds and Blockchainia: CryptoBrawl.
+They can also be used for the summoning of powerful allies in the Eterraverse: OpenWorlds and Eterraverse: CryptoBrawl.

 | **Precious Stone**    | **Formula**                         | **Name**       | **Description**                                                       |
 |-----------------------|-------------------------------------|----------------|-----------------------------------------------------------------------|